MileHacker Logo

 Communication Services

 Local SIM cards are readily available from providers such as Telkomsel, XL Axiata, and Indosat Ooredoo.
 Purchase them at the airport or official brand stores in malls, requiring your passport for registration.
-Data packages are inexpensive.
+Data packages are budget-friendly.

 Stay Connected